Perspective | To understand what’s going on in the streets of D.C., theaters are having stage artists make movies

 “As an actor there’s that question of balance, of inserting myself to a degree.
 With this it was almost seamless,” Perkins said.
 “What I wanted to be true to was the words.”

 The Studio project took a more intimate and spontaneous tack.
-It originated with a request from Alladin, who appeared in Tarell Alvin McRaney’s “Choir Boy” at Studio in 2015 and played the lead in the hugely successful mounting of Disney’s “Hercules” in Central Park last summer.
+It originated with a request from Alladin, who appeared in Tarell Alvin McCraney’s “Choir Boy” at Studio in 2015 and played the lead in the hugely successful mounting of Disney’s “Hercules” in Central Park last summer.
 He was coming to Washington for the march and got in touch with Muse.
 “Hey, dude, can I stay in actors housing?” he asked.

 That recharged the imaginations of Muse and Reg Douglas, who joined Studio as associate artistic director in January.
 To mark Juneteenth this year, the company posted videos by five Black artists who had worked with Studio, on the subject of freedom.
 Now, they had something similar in mind for the march.

-“We put a call out for every Black artist from Studio for the past five seasons, seven brilliant Black artists,” Douglas said, referring to the video proposal.
+“We put a call out for every Black artist from Studio for the past five seasons, . . . brilliant Black artists,” Douglas said, referring to the video proposal.
 “The idea was to give them freedom: Do whatever you want in five minutes or less.
 The main rule I gave them was raw, urgent and personal.”

 More people responded than the company could accommodate; “winners” were selected by lottery.
 And what they produced seemed to fulfill Douglas’s prescription.
 In his video, filmed, written and edited on his iPhone, Jelani interspersed shots of the march with a poignant soliloquy about his explosive feelings.
 In another five-minute entry, Jonathan Burke, who acted alongside Alladin in “Choir Boy,” included snapshots of himself as a child, attending a commemorative march on Washington with his parents in 1988.
 It was an attempt to illustrate how the work of making change never ends.

 Which also seems to reflect the central point of these theatrical adventures in online film and video.
-“If our mission is to engage to an audience,” Douglas said, “that’s not done just because this building is closed.”
+“If our mission is to engage an audience,” Douglas said, “that’s not done just because this building is closed.”